 The Medical Dosimetry program requires prompt completion of the clinical internship concurrently with didactic instruction as outlined by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-Students are expected to begin their clinical internship during the second semester of the program and average approximately 12-15 hours per week for completion of the required 720 hours no later than their last semester of didactic instruction.

 Students are required to submit their internship journal including all required paperwork outlined in the Clinical Guidance for Students document no later than thirty (30) days after completion of the 720 hours.
-At any point prior to clinical journal submission, the student is still enrolled in the clinical internship.
+If the student has not submitted the required journal documentation within the stated time frame, they are considered non-compliant with Clinical Obligations required for the program and will be placed on Administrative Hold.
+Refer to the Administrative Hold Policy in the ACADEMIC POLICIES section of the Academic Catalog.